 - Lighter and softer than saline implants offering a more “natural” look and feel

 - Textured options available to reduce incidence of capsular contracture or excessive scar tissue formation

 - Anatomical options available for a more natural “tear-drop” appearance

 Gel Implant CONS

-- In case of leakage an MRI or ultrasound needs to done to confirm
+- In case of leakage, an MRI or ultrasound is required to confirm

 - More expensive, price ranging $1200 – $2400

 Deciding on the size of implants can be one of the most challenging parts of planning your breast implant exchange procedure.
 Factors such as chest width, body size, native breast tissue and anatomy can all factor into selecting the perfect implants for you.
 The traditional model for selecting breast implant size would be to hand a patient a variety of breast implant sizes and estimate which implant size would give the patient the desired bra cup size.
 At The Naderi Center, we offer patients 3D imaging technology to help them better select the correct implant size.
 Photos of you will be taken and then imaged with different implant sizes.
 This allows you to see through virtual reality what your figure would look like from a variety of angles with the selected breast implants.
 This technology is so powerful that in many instances, patients will select to deflate their saline implants prior to surgery in order to undergo the 3D imaging.

 Yes, there is more than one breast implant shape.
 Even in the realm of round implants, there exist implants that vary their consistency to create volume in different parts of the breast implant.